bingzhilee/SLOG/README.md

 This repository contains data and code for SLOG, a **S**tructural **LO**ng-distance dependencies **G**eneralization benchmark.
 SLOG is a semantic parsing dataset that extends the COGS benchmark ([Kim and Linzen,2020](https://aclanthology.org/2020.emnlp-main.731/)) with 17 *structural generalization* tasks.

 ## Dataset
-The generalization sets can be found under [`/data`](data), please note that the password for access is the benchmark's acronym.
+- The training sets and generalization sets can be found under [`/data`](data), please note that the password to access the generalization sets is the benchmark's acronym.

+- The third column of the generalization set files specifies the 17 generalization types.
+For a comprehensive description with illustrative examples, please refer to Table 2 in the paper.

+- The code for generating SLOG is under [`/generation_scripts`](generation_scripts) directory.

+## Experiments
+On SLOG, we trained a vanilla Transformer from scratch [`/experiments/vanilla_transformer`](experiments/vanilla_transformer), finetuned a pretrained T5-base: [`/experiments/T5`](experiments/T5) and a pretrained LLaMa [`/experiments/llama`](experiments/llama).
+For hyperparameters and random seed details of each model, please see the respective directories.